Spencerbuckner/Reddit-Classification-ML-Model/README.md

 # Problem Statement:

 For this project, I am exploring the text of posts in two semi related subreddits, and whether several different classifiers can correctly group posts into their respective buckets.
 I will be looking at posts from TalesFromRetail & TalesFromTechSupport.
 I chose these two subreddits because I wanted something relatively similar (both deal with talking about their jobs) but different enough that their will be some signal to the noise for classification purposes.
+If we can find a classification model that is statistically significant, we can then take the model into other areas of interest and explore furthur.
+Big Picture, text classifiers are used to help standardize the web, so the better our classifier, the better we could theoretically create a search engine or other word classification systems.

 # Data Collection/Cleaning: